wingersonMJ/Whalen_RTS/README.md

 ---

-Last, we constructed a Cox Proportional Hazards model to evaluate how sport-related injury mechanism and PCSI score at symptom resolution were associated with the hazard of sport participation in the three months after concussion symptoms had resolved.
+Last, we constructed a Cox Proportional Hazards model to evaluate if sport-related injury mechanism and PCSI score at symptom resolution were associated with the hazard of sport participation in the three months after concussion symptoms had resolved.
 We found that the hazard of sport participation was significantly higher among subjects with a sport-related mechanism of injury (HR: 2.46; 95% CI: 1.11, 5.45; p-value: 0.03).
-Those who sustained their injury in sports had two and a half times the likelihood of earlier participation in sports during the three months following symptom resolution, compared to those who did not sustain injury during sports.
+Those with a sports-related mechanism of injury had two and a half times the likelihood of earlier participation in sports during the three months following symptom resolution, compared to those who did not sustain injury during sports.
 PCSI score was not significantly associated with hazard of sport participation (HR: 0.99; 95% CI: 0.95, 1.03; p-value: 0.61).

+**Concluding statement:** Future research should explore strategies to better support individuals who were not injured during active sports participation, with the goal of increasing their likelihood of returning to sport within three months after symptom resolution.
+Encouragingly, psychological and physical factors such as fear of movement, physical function, and confidence in returning to sport do not appear to be associated with sport participation in the months after symptoms have resolved.

 **Figure 5:** Kaplan Meier curve showing the probability of returning to sport participation by month after concussion symptom resolution.

 <img src="figs/Figure5.png" alt="KM curve" width="600">

 ---